Our guide to help you debug your analytics and tags

 Once you’ve got your browser configured, you need to make sure you know how to use it, so in part two I’ll cover some tips to make sure you’re getting the most out of the Dev Tools.

 Ben Stephenson has worked as a consultant for 120Feet for nearly three years.
 He has ten years of development experience on ecommerce websites, and five years of Digital Marketing experience as an ecommerce manager looking after a large multinational collection of websites for a Travel and Tourism company.
-In his spare time he plays with Lego and takes photos (sometimes of the Lego).
+In his spare time he plays guitar, builds with Lego and takes photos (sometimes featuring the guitar or the Lego).